-Pursuant to the requirements of the Securities Act of 1933, the registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Denver, State of Colorado, on June 21, 2011.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Denver, State of Colorado, on July 12, 2012.

-DCP MIDSTREAM PARTNERS, LP,
+DCP Midstream Partners, LP

-By: DCP MIDSTREAM GP, LP, its general partner
+By: DCP Midstream GP, LP, its general partner

-By: DCP MIDSTREAM GP, LLC, its general partner
+By: DCP Midstream GP, LLC, its general partner

-By: /S/ MARK A. BORER Mark A. Borer
+By: /s/ Mark A. Borer

+Mark A. Borer